microdevops-com/gsuite-scripts/README.md

 Note the Service Account email (...@...iam.gserviceaccount.com) - you will need it.

-### Drive
-Create folder you want to manipulate with scripts.

-Share access to the folder with Service Account's email.

-**Caution**: if you delete service account, all files created by service account will also be deleted.
-Transfer files ownership beforehand.

 ### Gmail
 If you need to create drafts within Gmail with scripts, you need to enable Domain-wide delegation for Service Account.
 It is not required for Drive, but there is no other way to delegate mailbox control to Service Account for Gmail.